fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

 `this approach to seeing and working with data
 <https://vita.had.co.nz/papers/tidy-data.pdf>`__.
-"Neat" because the resulting code is clean and concise, but also because I do find much of this to be rather cool...
+"Neat" because the resulting code is clean and concise, but also because, frankly, I do find much of this to be rather cool...

 Hadley Wickham's work and the community that it engendered has changed how I do most all of my analysis work, and probably has improved how I even think about data in general.
-I spent decades in the tech industry where many of my key successes were in effect the results of beating spreadsheets into submission.
+I spent decades in the tech industry where many of my key successes were largely results of beating spreadsheets into submission.
 Then I stumbled upon Hadley Wickham's libraries for R, and so much of what I had been hacking my way through started to make sense, and my work became a whole lot more easily executed |--|